OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Type.md

 ### -OutputAssembly

 Generates a DLL file for the assembly with the specified name in the location.
-Enter an optional path and file name.
+Enter an optional path and filename.
 Wildcard characters are permitted.
 By default, `Add-Type` generates the assembly only in memory.
+If you output the assembly to a file you should include the **PassThru** parameter to return the type from the newly created assembly.

 ```yaml
 Type: System.String